Why exit planning feels uncomfortable — and why you need it anyway

 Funding a buyout

-Options worth documenting in the agreement include: a defined period to arrange financing (typically 3–6 months), the ability to bring in a new co-owner rather than buying the full share, and a staged buyout where the departing party's equity is paid over time with interest rather than as a lump sum.
+The right of first refusal only works if the remaining party can actually fund the buyout.
+Options worth documenting include: a defined period to arrange financing (3–6 months), the ability to bring in a new co-owner, and a staged buyout where equity is paid over time with interest.
+If none are viable, the agreement should specify that the property is listed for sale.

 Getting it right